ghicheon/CarND-Vehicle-Detection/writeup.md

 I also considered the ratio of width and height.
 For example, if the width is 100 and the height is 160, it's not a car.

-### Here are six frames and their corresponding heatmaps:
+### continuous 5 frames and there heatmaps:
+I got this from  "test_video.mp4".
+These  are the very begining frames of this video.

 ![alt text][image5_1]
 ![alt text][image5_2]
 ![alt text][image5_3]